-A study conducted by the FTC in 2012 found that about 25% of consumers had at least one error on one of their credit reports.
-Some of those consumers were paying higher interest rates on loans as a result of those errors bringing down their credit scores.
+Many consumers end up paying higher interest rates on loans as a result of those errors bringing down their credit scores.

-From this information, you can see that it’s all too likely that you may have an error on your credit report.
+From this information, you can see that one in three people are likely to have an error in their credit report.
 Let’s go over some of the most common types of credit report errors and how to fix errors on your credit report.

 The first thing you will need to do in order to identify errors on your credit report is, of course, obtain a copy of your credit report.